 Writing the first text after you’ve given space to your ex post break-up can be very difficult.
-You’ve given them time, you’ve taken accountability of the mistakes that have been made in the relationship and you’ve been putting in the effort to work on yourself moving forward for the past few weeks or months.
-Finally the day comes when you feel ready to reach back out but, even after all of this anticipation, you find you don’t know where to begin.
+You’ve given them time, you’ve taken accountability for the mistakes that have been made in the relationship and you’ve been putting in the effort to work on yourself moving forward for the past few weeks or months.
+Finally, the day comes when you feel ready to reach back out but, even after all of this anticipation, you find you don’t know where to begin.

 It feels as though all of the changes and improvements and revelations that have taken place all boils down to one text.

 There are probably thousands of different things you want to say to this person flooding through your head and it feels impossible to simplify the passionate emotions of a break up into text bubble.

 Here are some tips to help get you out of your head and onto the path towards the re-engagement you’ve been hoping for.

 The Best Relationship Advice For You: Want guaranteed results?
 Click here to chat with a relationship coach.
 We have a team of highly trained relationship coaches who get you, get your situation, and help you accomplish what you want.
 They help you through complicated and difficult love situations like deciphering mixed signals, getting over a breakup, or anything else you're worried about.
 You immediately connect with a coach on text or over the phone in minutes.
 Just click here to start.

 Going from spending almost every day with your ex and sharing the intimate details of what keeps you awake at night or gets you out of bed in the morning to the radio silence of a break up can be a tough adjustment.
 Now that it’s time to reach out again, it can feel tempting to make some grandiose gesture or a bold statement of affection when approaching the re-engagement.